Tennessee Partition Actions — Forcing the Sale of Inherited Property

 A partition action follows a defined legal process in Tennessee courts.
 Understanding the steps helps you know what to expect.

 Filing.
 The attorney files a partition complaint in the chancery or circuit court for the county where the property is located.
+For Middle Tennessee matters, that is the chancery court in the county where the property sits, whether that is Davidson County, Williamson County, Rutherford County, or Wilson County.
 The complaint identifies the co-owners, describes the property, and requests either partition in kind or partition by sale.

 Service and Response.
 All co-owners must be served with the complaint.
 They have the opportunity to respond.
-Some cases settle at this stage — the filing itself often motivates resolution.
+A co-owner who is served and does not respond can have a default judgment entered, which allows the case to proceed without their participation.
+Some cases settle at this stage, since the filing itself often motivates resolution.

 Court Determination.
 If the case proceeds, the court determines whether partition in kind or partition by sale is appropriate.
 For residential or indivisible property, sale is the standard outcome.